-Each year the Maryland State Department of Education releases its Readiness Matters: Equity Matters report in partnership with Ready at Five.
+Each year the Maryland State Department of Education releases its Readiness Matters report in partnership with Ready at Five.
 The data is based on the Kindergarten Readiness Assessment administered to incoming kindergarten students each fall.
 The report highlights the importance of quality early childhood education experiences for children to prepare them for the demands of school as achievement gaps start early.
-This year of the children assessed, 47% of Montgomery County kindergarten students demonstrated overall readiness compared to 45% for Maryland.
-In the domain of language and literacy, 42% of demonstrated readiness, in mathematics 44%, in social foundations and physical well-being and motor development 56% demonstrated readiness.
+This year of the children assessed, 54% of Montgomery County kindergarten students demonstrated overall readiness compared to 47% for Maryland.
+This is an increase from 47% for Montgomery County and 45% for Maryland in 2018.
+The average scores for the different learning domains were similar with Physical Well-Being & Motor Development being the highest and Language & Literacy the lowest.
 There are significant disparities among racial and ethnic groups demonstrating readiness:

-- 24% of Hispanic/Latino students
+- 35% of Hispanic/Latino students

-- 42% of African American students
+- 46% of African American students

-- 53% of students reporting two or more races
+- 70% of students reporting two or more races

-- 63% of Asian students
+- 67% of Asian students

-- 67% of White students
+- 70% of White students